MinistrasP/TT_MQTT_subscriber_public/README.md

 8. email_pass: 		  SMTP enabled email password to send data FROM
 9. destination_email: email where data is sent to

-You can also add subsribed topics here, few example's are already pre-written.
+You can also add subsribed topics here, example's are already pre-written.
 Topics only need one option.
 Events require multiple options:

 1. topic -          typical topic format e.g. '/topic1'